jarvis-schlappa/EnergyLink/replit.md

 ### Frontend

 The frontend uses React 18+ with TypeScript, Wouter for routing, TanStack Query for state management, and shadcn/ui (Radix UI primitives) for UI components.
 Styling is managed with Tailwind CSS, customized with design tokens following Material Design 3 principles.
 The design is mobile-first, responsive, and uses Roboto typography.
-Core components include `StatusCard`, `ChargingVisualization`, `ToggleListItem`, and `BottomNav`, structured with Atomic Design.
-PWA features like manifest configuration and Apple Touch Icons are included for a standalone app experience.
+Core components include `StatusCard`, `ChargingVisualization`, `ToggleListItem`, and `BottomNav`, structured with Atomic Design. **A dedicated E3DC page displays battery status (SOC, power, charge/discharge limits) with real-time updates every 5 seconds.** PWA features like manifest configuration and Apple Touch Icons are included for a standalone app experience.

 ### Backend

 The backend is built with Express.js and TypeScript, exposing a RESTful API (`/api` prefix).
 It features a storage abstraction layer (`IStorage`) with file-based persistence for settings in `data/settings.json`.
-The backend proxies communication with the KEBA Wallbox and integrates with external SmartHome systems via configurable webhooks.
+The backend proxies communication with the KEBA Wallbox and integrates with external SmartHome systems via configurable webhooks. **E3DC integration is handled via the `easy-rscp` library, providing direct RSCP protocol communication for battery status monitoring and discharge lock control.**

 ### Data Storage